kazualkazzy/LinkinPark-fan-page/README.md

 ### User Stories:

+##### John M.:
+<em>"I am a big fan of this band and I am always researching what is happening in a band's life.
+I admire and adore
+this band so I am always keen on any website which has any information provided.
+I am personally prefer mobile devices and give priority for mobile first websites."</em>

+##### John M.:
+<em>"As being a new fan of this band I was interested into informative and too crowded with information websites.
+I just was looking
+for a place in a web to read more about this band, see pictures of band members and possible videos to watch to get to know them more.
+I was handy for me that I could fill the form to get in touch with webiste owner to find out more."</em>

 ### Site Owner Goals:
 * To provide suitable and not too crowded website for users interested in band